haengjoo123/eatple/PRODUCT_MANAGEMENT_SETUP.md

 1. **Open Supabase Dashboard**
    - Go to [https://supabase.com/dashboard](https://supabase.com/dashboard)
-   - Navigate to your project: `jtomskzwaqoeosxuchwg`
+   - Navigate to your project: `ovncracjrivndsjjfyoe`

 2. **Open SQL Editor**
    - Click on "SQL Editor" in the left sidebar